kvljimenez/excel-pivot-table/docs/README.md

-# How to Create Pivot Table in Excel
+# Overview of PivotTables

-## Overview
+A PivotTable is a tool in spreadsheet software like Microsoft Excel, Google Sheets and many more.
+It is an interactive way of dealing with your data.
+With the use of it, organizing extensive chunks of data will be a lot quicker since it will allow you to easily recognize trends, patterns, or comparisons on your data that will aid in critical business decisions in a company or organization.
+Learning how to make a PivotTable can be a bit intimidating at first, but with the proper guidance, it can be exciting, too.

-A pivot table is a tool in spreadsheet software like Microsoft Excel, Google Sheets and many more.
-With the use of it, organising extensive chunks of data will be more convenient.
-Here's the basic procedure on how to make a pivot table in Microsoft Excel:
+## How to Create PivotTable in Excel

 ### Step 1: Prepare Your Data

-Before creating a pivot table, prepare your datasheet by ensuring the headers are complete and there are no empty rows or columns.
+Before creating a PivotTable, prepare your datasheet by ensuring the headers are complete and there are no empty rows or columns.

 <center>
 	<img :src="$withBase('/1.png')" alt="Sample Data">
 </center>

-### Step 2: Insert a Pivot Table
+### Step 2: Insert a PivotTable

-Click anywhere within the data range, go to the "Insert" tab, and then select "Pivot Table".
-This is to highlight your pivot table.
+Click anywhere within the data range, go to the **Insert** tab, and then select **PivotTable**.
+This will highlight your data.

 <center>
 	<img :src="$withBase('/2.png')" alt="Insert Pivot">
 </center>

-### Step 3: Configure Your Pivot Table
+### Step 3: Configure Your PivotTable

-After clicking "Pivot Table", a dialogue will appear with several selections:
+After clicking **PivotTable**, a dialogue will appear with several selections:

 <center>
 	<img :src="$withBase('/3.png')" alt="Configure">
 </center>

-- Under "Select a table of range", the range of your table is already generated; don't change a thing.
+- Under **Select a table of range**, the range of your table is already generated; don't change a thing.
-- Under "Choose where you want the PivotTable to be placed", click on "New worksheet", then click "OK".
+- Under **Choose where you want the PivotTable to be placed**, click on **New worksheet**, then click **OK**.

-### Step 4: Design Your Pivot Table
+### Step 4: Design Your PivotTable

-When done with the configuration, a new sheet will be generated with the "PivotTable Fields" on the right side.
+When done with the configuration, a new sheet will be generated with the **PivotTable Fields** on the right side.

 <center>
 	<img :src="$withBase('/4a.png')" alt="Designing">